Lorenzo, Nebraska

-Lorenzo is an unincorporated community and census-designated place in Cheyenne County, Nebraska, United States.< As of the 2010 census, it had a population of 58.
+Lorenzo is a census-designated place in Cheyenne County, Nebraska, United States.< As of the 2010 census, it had a population of 58.
 Lorenzo is located on Nebraska Highway 19, 10 mi southwest of Sidney, the county seat, and 3.5 mi north of the Colorado border.

 Demographics

 History

 Lorenzo was a depot on the Chicago, Burlington and Quincy Railroad.
 A post office was established at Lorenzo in 1916, and remained in operation until it was discontinued in 1933.